 Before the packaging is mass-produced, thorough quality assurance checks are conducted to identify defects or inconsistencies.
 Quality assurance ensures that the packaging design meets the highest standards of quality and functionality, providing a positive user experience for consumers.

 This may involve physical inspections, color matching tests, structural integrity tests, and compliance checks with regulatory standards.
-For the back side of the packaging, the graphic designer works their creative magic and ensures that the package is created following all applicable laws and regulations which include:
+For the back side of the packaging design, the graphic designer works their creative magic and ensures that the package is created following all applicable laws and regulations which include:

-ComplyAI by Artwork Flow makes the process even easier by letting your customizable rulebook run the compliance check of your packaging label to find any discrepancies.
+ComplyAI by Artwork Flow makes the process even easier by letting your customizable rulebook run the compliance check of your packaging design to find any discrepancies.

 Also read: Understanding the FDA Food Labeling Guide: A Comprehensive Overview